LCAV/dsp-labs/docs/filter-design/implementation.md

 computes the contribution of the top branch \(in the above block diagram\) towards the output $$y[n]$$.

 {% hint style="info" %}
-TASK 2: In the `for` loop that immediately follows, determine the code in order to add the contribution from the remaining branches.
-This should include a previous input _and_ a previous output sample weighted by the appropriate coefficients.
+TASK 2: In the `for` dedicated to computing the filter output, determine the code in order to add the contribution from the remaining branches.
+This should include a previous input _and_ output sample weighted by the appropriate coefficients.

-_Hint: remember to use `HALF_MAX_VAL` and to cast to `int`._
+_Hint: remember to use `HALF_MAX_VAL` and to cast to `int.`_
 {% endhint %}

-Note that we write a `for` in order to accommodate filters with more than two poles/zeros.
+Note that we write a `for` in order to accommodate filters with more than two poles/zeros without changing the code.
 However, due to stability issues it may be better to cascade multiple biquads instead of creating a filter with more than two poles/zeros.

 {% hint style="info" %}
 TASK 3: In the final `for` loop, update the state variables, that is the previous input and output sample values.